 The company makes estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are addressed below.
+The main estimates and assumptions are set out below, but these are not considered to be critical, as there is not deemed to be a significant risk of material adjustment within the next financial year.